nesar/MICA/docs/PRODUCT_OVERVIEW.md

 ## What MICA Does

-MICA acts as a knowledgeable research partner that can:
+MICA acts as a knowledgeable research agent that can:

-- **Search and analyze** federal documents, scientific reports, and authoritative sources
+- **Search and analyze** documents, scientific reports, and authoritative web sources.
 - **Process and understand** PDF reports, Excel spreadsheets, and data files
 - **Generate insights** through data analysis and visualization
 - **Produce professional reports** with proper citations and references

-Whether you're researching rare earth element supply chains, analyzing mineral production trends, or investigating trade patterns, MICA helps you find answers faster while keeping you in control.
+MICA helps you find answers faster while keeping you in control while researching rare earth element supply chains, analyzing mineral production trends, or investigating trade patterns.

 ---

 ## How It Works

 ### 1. Ask Your Question
 Start by asking MICA any question about critical materials.
-For example:
+Simple question, for instance:
 - *"What are the current supply risks for lithium?"*
 - *"How has cobalt production changed over the past decade?"*
 - *"What federal policies address critical mineral supply chains?"*

+Simple queries can be answered with the backend LLM alone.
+MICA can handle complex queries with a full agentic workflow.

 ### 2. Review the Plan
 For complex questions, MICA creates an analysis plan outlining the steps it will take.
 You review and approve this plan before any analysis begins, ensuring the approach aligns with your needs.